IBM/cp4i-deployment-samples/EventEnabledInsurance/post-load-test-readme.md

 # Overview
-This load test script will add 1000 messages to the MQ Queue `Quote` by making REST calls via IBM API Connect.
+This load test script will by default add 100 messages (can be increased or decreased as per requirement, check [running the script section](post-load-test-readme.md#running-the-test-script)) to the MQ Queue `Quote` by making REST calls via IBM API Connect.
 These messages will start appearing in the MQ queue named `Quotes` and the IntegrationServer `ace-db-writer-int-srv-eei` will read from the queue, one message per second and add them to the [System Of Record database](readme.md#working-directly-with-the-system-of-record-database).
 <br /><br />

 # Prerequisites